-12. Relay Activation Command
+18. Relay 1 or 2 Act (Activation) Command

-The one or two digit code stored in the Relay Activation Command is the touch tone command that the person being called must enter on their phone in order to momentarily activate the relay to control a doorstrike, mag-lock, gate controller, or other device.
-The code can contain up to two of the following characters 0 - 9, # or .
-The code cannot match a relay latching or toggle command (11, 10, 1#) unless latching commands are disabled.
+The one or two digit code stored in the Relay Activation Command is the touch tone command that the person being called must enter on their phone in order to momentarily activate relay 1 or 2 to control a doorstrike, mag-lock, gate controller, or other device.
+The code can contain the characters 0 - 9, 00 - 99, ## or .
+The code cannot match a relay latching or toggle command (11, 10, 1#, 21, 20, or 2#).
 The code must be entered while the remote phone is communicating with the Entry phone.
 The Entry phone determines which direction the touch tone is coming from and only responds to touch tones from the called phone.
-Factory Setting .
+Factory Setting: Relay 1 - , Relay 2 - 2

-13. Relay Activation Time
+19. Relay 1 or 2 Activation Time

-The value stored in the Relay Activation Time is the amount of time the relay will be energized after a correct momentary touch tone command is entered.
-This number can range from 0.5 - 99 seconds.
+The value stored in the Relay 1 or 2 Activation Time is the amount of time relay 1 or 2 will be energized after a correct momentary touch tone command is entered, "#" plus a valid keyless entry code or a proximity card was scanned that is programmed to momentarily activate the relay.
+This number can range from 0.5 to 99 seconds.
 Note: This also affects timing in Doorbell Mode.
 Factory Setting: 5 seconds